josh-beazley22/josh-beazley22/README.md

 Let's learn some interesting facts about me:

 - 🔭 I am building my own rocket of epic proportions in the Palouse Aerospace club.
 - 🌱 A new offshoot in my learning is bio materials.
-I study the material properties of human implants load bearing joints and soft tissue replacement.
+I study the material properties of human implants, load bearing joints, and soft tissue replacement.
 I am writing a term paper analyzing methods of bioresorbable seuters and capsules for administering medicine.
 - 👯 Send me papers about fluid dynamics of any category, including rocket aerodynamics, turbulance simulation software, and the dispersal patterns of volcanic ash.
 - 🤔 Help me make new math puns.
 - 💬 Ask me about my t-shirt collection.